pbierkortte/AI-Prompt-Toolkit/.rules/project-registry.md

 A living documentation system that builds persistent context for AI assistants across development sessions.
 This registry captures the purpose, problems solved, and relationships of each significant file in your codebase, creating a structured knowledge base that prevents redundant exploration and accelerates decision-making.

 ## Always
+- Update the Project Registry to reflect changes and then complete the task
-Update the "File Entries" section below in this file before creating, modifying, or removing files that are either:
+- Update the File Entries section below in this file before creating, modifying, or removing files that are either:
     - Git-tracked in the repository
     - Currently open in your editor tabs

 ## Never
 - Update for temporary files, cache files, or files not tracked in git and not actively being worked on.